fauna/fauna-shell/README.md

   hashed_secret: '************************************************************' }
 ```

-See [Commands](#commands) for a list of commnads and help on their usage.
+See [Commands](#commands) for a list of commands and help on their usage.

 # Shell

-The Fauna Shell lets you issue queries directly to your FaunaDB instance without the need for installing additinal libraries.
+The Fauna Shell lets you issue queries directly to your FaunaDB instance without the need for installing additional libraries.

 Let's create a database and then we'll jump straight into the Shell to start playing with FaunaDB's data model.